Novice Competition 2021

 PREPARING AND SUBMITTING DIGITAL IMAGES

 Each individual may enter a total of 4 images as long as at least one is in the Assigned category.
-Two may be in the Assigned category and the balance split between Nature, General and Creative.
-If you choose not to submit an image in the Assigned category, you may only submit a maximum of 3 images.
+If you choose not to submit an image in the Assigned category, you may only submit a maximum of 3 images total.
+A maximum of two images may be in the Assigned category, the remaining images can be entered in any of the other categories.
 One of your entries is eligible for a critique by club members at the show/award meeting.
-You must designate this images as described below.
+You must designate this image as described below.

 SUBMITTED IMAGES MAY NOT INCLUDE THE MAKERS NAME, IMAGE NAME OR ANY OTHER WATERMARK TEXT.
 IMAGES CONTAINING THIS KIND OF INFORMATION WILL BE DISQUALIFIED (Except required information for Print Competition on the back of the Prints - See Print Competition information).

 All files must be in JPEG format.
 The naming format is as follows:

 Full Last Name-First Initial-Date of Competition-Category (A, N, G, C)-Image Number (sequence number of your images submitted 1,2,3,4)-Total Number of Images you are submitting-Image Title -‘C’ (at the end of one image only - to designate it for critiquing by club members at the meeting).
 Date format is MMDDYY.